Sunak seeks to burnish green credentials ahead of Cop28 summit

 “As I head to Cop28, we are reasserting the UK’s leading role in promoting our iconic landscapes and keeping nature at the centre of our action to tackle climate change.”

-Shadow environment secretary Steve Reed said the Tory party is overseeing the “destruction” of the British countryside.
+Shadow environment secretary Steve Reed said the Conservative Party is overseeing the “destruction” of the British countryside.

 “Under their watch, the UK is one of the most nature-depleted countries in the world, and waterways face the highest levels of illegal sewage discharges in our history,” he said.